-- is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited

-- is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is a privately fostered child
+- is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is a privately fostered child

-(KCSIE 2019)
+(KCSIE 2020)

-All Staff have a responsibility to recognise child abuse, neglect and peer on peer abuse in its many forms Additional guidance on how our school supports the following areas of additional need or harm are provided in the hyperlinked documents in Appendix 1 of this Child Protection Policy and includes the full list taken from Keeping Children Safe in Education 2019 pages 89-91.
+All Staff have a responsibility to recognise child abuse, neglect and peer on peer abuse in its many forms.
+Additional guidance on how our school supports the following areas of additional need or harm are provided in the hyperlinked documents in Appendix 1 of this Child Protection Policy and includes the full list taken from Keeping Children Safe in Education 2020.
 Where the school has created an additional school policy because of any specific area of need this is to be read in conjunction with this Child Protection Policy.

-Broadly the areas taken from Keeping Children Safe in Education, 2018 Annex A, include
+Broadly the areas taken from Keeping Children Safe in Education, 2020 Annex A, include

 - Children in the court system

 - Children missing from education

 - Children with family members in prison

+- Child Criminal Exploitation (CCE)

-- Child Sexual Exploitation
+- Child Sexual Exploitation (CSE)

-- Child Criminal Exploitation County Lines
+- County Lines

 - Domestic Abuse

 - Homelessness

-- So called 'Honour Based Violence' inclusive of Female Genital Mutilation, Forced Marriage and practises such as Breast Ironing.
+- So called 'honour based abuse' inclusive of Female Genital Mutilation, Forced Marriage

 - Preventing Radicalisation

+- The Prevent Duty

+- Channel

-- Peer on Peer Abuse
+- Peer on peer abuse/ child on child abuse

-- Sexual Violence and Sexual Harassment between children in schools and colleges
+- Sexual violence and sexual harassment between children in schools and colleges

-- What is sexual violence and sexual harassment?

 - Upskirting

-- The response to a report of sexual violence or sexual harassment
+- The response to a report of sexual violence or sexual harassment (KCSIE 2020)

-- Additional advice and support

-(KCSIE 2019)